Edgar Ray Killen: Reopening of the case

 In early January 2004, a multiracial group of citizens in Neshoba County formed the Philadelphia Coalition, to seek justice for the 1964 murders.
 Led by co-chairs Leroy Clemons and Jim Prince, the group met over several months and then issued a call for justice, first in March 2004 and then on June 21, the 40th anniversary of the murders.
 That event was attended by over 1500 people.
 The sitting Mississippi governor was present and four congressmen, including Rep. John Lewis and Rep. Bennie Thompson.
 Former Mississippi Secretary of State Dick Molpus made a speech imploring those with information about the crimes to come forward.
 The Coalition met over the summer with state attorney general Jim Hood, along with Andrew Goodman's mother Carolyn Goodman and brother David Goodman.
 They asked Hood to re-open the case.
 The group also met with local district attorney Mark Duncan.
 The group was supported throughout by the William Winter Institute for Racial Reconciliation.
 In the fall of 2004, an anonymous donor provided funds through the Mississippi Religious Leadership Council for anyone with information leading to an arrest.

 On January 6, 2005, Hood and Duncan convened a local grand jury, which indicted Edgar Ray Killen for the murders.

-In 2004, Killen said he would attend a petition-drive on his behalf, conducted by the Nationalist Movement at the 2004 Mississippi Annual State Fair in Jackson.
-The Nationalist Movement is a white supremacy organization.
+In 2004, Killen said he would attend a petition-drive on his behalf, conducted by the white supremacist Nationalist Movement at the 2004 Mississippi Annual State Fair in Jackson.
 Hinds County sheriff Malcolm McMillin conducted a counter-petition calling for a reopening of the state case against Killen.
 Killen was arrested for three counts of murder on January 6, 2005.
 He was freed on bond.

 Killen's trial was scheduled for April 18, 2005.
 It was deferred after the 80-year-old Killen broke both legs while chopping lumber.
 The trial began on June 13, 2005, with Killen attending in a wheelchair.
 He was found guilty of manslaughter on June 21, 2005, 41 years to the day after the crime.
-The jury of nine white jurors and three black jurors rejected the murder charges but found him guilty of manslaughter for recruiting the mob that carried out the killings.
+The jury of nine white jurors and three Black jurors rejected the murder charges but found him guilty of manslaughter for recruiting the mob that carried out the killings.
 He was sentenced on June 23, 2005, by Circuit Judge Marcus Gordon to the maximum sentence of 60 years in prison, 20 years for each count of manslaughter, to be served consecutively.
 He would have been eligible for parole after 20 years.
 In his sentencing remarks Gordon said that each life lost was valuable, that the law made no distinction of age for the crime, and that the maximum sentence should be imposed regardless of Killen's age.
 Prosecuting the case were Mississippi Attorney General Jim Hood and Neshoba County District Attorney Mark Duncan.